geerlingguy/mcrouter-operator/README.md

 ```

 Connect to memcached service using the telnet container and send the `stats` command to see if it gives you output.

+### Release Process

+There are a few moving parts to this project:

+  1. The Docker image which powers Mcrouter Operator.
+  2. The `mcrouter-operator.yaml` Kubernetes manifest file which initially deploys the Operator into a cluster.

+Each of these must be appropriately built in preparation for a new tag:

+#### Build a new release of the Operator for Docker Hub

+Run the following command inside this directory:

+    operator-sdk build geerlingguy/mcrouter-operator:0.0.1

+Then push the generated image to Docker Hub:

+    docker login -u geerlingguy
+    docker push geerlingguy/mcrouter-operator:0.0.1

+#### Build a new version of the `mcrouter-operator.yaml` file

+Verify the `build/chain-operator-files.yml` playbook has the most recent version/tag of the Docker image, then run the playbook in the `build/` directory:

+    ansible-playbook chain-operator-files.yml

+After it is built, test it on a local cluster (e.g. `minikube start` then `kubectl apply -f deploy/mcrouter-operator.yaml`), then commit the updated version and push it up to GitHub, tagging a new repository release with the same tag as the Docker image.

 ## Helpful articles and referenced content below: